 Check brake pad wear means that the front or rear brakes have worn and need to be replaced.
-The error message comes up when the brake pad material has worn to the minimum thickness, which means the brake pads need to be replaced.
+The error message comes up when the brake pad material has worn to the minimum thickness, which means the brake pads must be replaced.
 As the brake pads wear out to minimum thickness, the wear sensor inside the brake pad comes in contact with the rotor, which then turns on the warning message.

 How do you check brake pad wear on a Mercedes-Benz?

 When you check brake pad wear on a Mercedes-Benz, you don’t know which brake pads need to be replaced.
 Most likely, your front brake pads need to be replaced, but you need to inspect the pads.

 In some cases, the brake pads may not wear eventually.
 The outer pad may have plenty of life left, while the inner pad is completely worn out.
 Check the inner brake pad, not the outer one, since the wear sensor is also installed in the inner brake pads.

-How to reset Mercedes-Benz check brake pad wear?
+How do you reset Mercedes-Benz check brake pad wear?

 Mercedes-Benz check brake pad warning message resets automatically once you replace the worn brake pads.
-There is no procedure to carry out to reset the brake pad wear.
+There is no procedure to be carried out to reset the brake pad wear.
 If you don’t replace the worn brake pads, the message won’t reset.

 There are two common reasons why the check brake pad message comes up even after replacing the brake pads.

 - You did not replace the brake pad wear sensor.
 Every time you change the brake pads, you must also replace the brake pad wear sensor on a Mercedes-Benz.

 - The other set of brakes is worn as well.
 If you replaced the front brakes and sensors but are still getting a check brake pad wear message, your rear brake pads may also be worn and need to be replaced.